Marinette Pichon: Career

+In June 2024, Pichon was named as the sporting director of Montreal Roses FC in Canada's Northern Super League.

 International career

 She appeared for France from 1994 until 2006, announcing her retirement at the age of 31 following France's elimination from World Cup qualifying.
 During her career, she scored 81 goals in 112 international matches.
 She played for France at the 2003 FIFA Women's World Cup.

+International goals

 Personal life

 In November 2012, a change in law gave Pichon the distinction of being the second woman in France to be granted "paternity" leave.
 Her wife gave birth to their son following in vitro fertilisation (IVF).
 Pichon received a Legion of Honour.

-Popular culture
+In popular culture

-Garance Marillier is expected to portray Marinette Pichon in a movie adaptation of her life.
+In 2023, Garance Marillier portrayed Pichon in Marinette, a biographical film of her life adapted from Pichon's autobiography Ne jamais rien lâcher.